 2) Face shape – Small, oval, slim

-3) Eyes – Double eyelid
+3) Eyes – Double eyelids

-4) Tiny frame – petite or skinny body
+4) Tiny frame – Petite or skinny body

-How do Japanese People Dress Up Themselves?
+How Do Japanese People Dress?

 People in Japan, especially in Tokyo, are very well-dressed on all occasions.
 For work, many Japanese tend to dress in a similar way to present their professionalism.
 Outside of work, it is common to see all kinds of outfits and fashion styles depending on when and where you are in the country.
 Regardless of all the differences between styles, there is one main similarity: all well-dressed.
 So, what are the key points to dress up as well as the Japanese do?
 Let’s start from head to bottom.